dovissssss/exported_lost_pets_from_lithuania/README.md

 To how many unique countries, each year pets are exported.
 Exported Pets sum, max entries and mean entries per year.
-Create logic to group data by counties (LT apskritys) Create time series forecating model for exported/lost pets
+Create logic to group data by counties (LT apskritys) Create time series forecating model for exported/lost pets# exported_lost_pets_from_lithuania